Does Microsoft Dynamics 365 provide OCR? A simple guide

 Yes, Microsoft offers standalone OCR solutions like Azure AI OCR and Power Automate OCR for businesses needing text extraction beyond built-in ERP capabilities.
 Azure AI OCR is a cloud-based tool for text extraction, while Power Automate OCR is an add-on that automates invoice and document processing.
 Subscription requirements and additional costs may vary depending on your ERP.

-Dynamics 365 Finance users get OCR at no extra cost, though some may opt for third-party tools for advanced automation.
+Cost of OCR for Microsoft ERPs: Dynamics 365 Finance users get OCR at no extra cost, but opting for third-party tools for advanced automation is also an option.
 Business Central users have to purchase a separate OCR add-on, as the ERP does not have built-in OCR.
 If businesses choose to integrate with standalone OCR solutions within Microsoft’s ecosystem, this may add additional costs.

 What are the benefits of invoice capture and OCR?